criesbeck/cs325-js/README.md

 Open **docs/tests.html** in your browser.

 The first exercise in **docs/tests.html** is **sumOfSquares**.
-The QUnit report should say that a few tests pass, but some file.
+The QUnit report should say that a few tests pass, but others fail.

 Click on <button>?</button>  next to **sumOfSquares** to see what is required.